 Logic Analyzer Streaming

-- 16 or fewer channels are adequate.
+- 16 or fewer channels are required.

 - Slower sampling rates are adequate.

-Why Not Stream To Disk?
+Why Not Stream?

 Advanced logic analyzers which capture modern digital signals require…

-- More than 16 channels.
+- More than 16 channels are required.

-- GHz sampling rates.
+- GHz sampling rates are required.

 The largest problem with streaming logic analyzers is that Windows offers no guarantees it won’t pause a USB data transfer at random moments.
 Any OS interruption manifests as a “gap” in the trace data.
 When an OS preemption occurs, an entire trace capture may be wasted.
 Worse, any “gaps” in the trace data are often undetectable.